clean-code-craft-tcq-7/tdd-buckets-MatheswaranPalanisamy/chargeCurrentMonitorTestSpec.md

 ## Assumptions
 	a) When the length of input is 1, then the output shall be empty [].
-    b) When the values are discontinous, nearest range shall be taken into account.
-    c) Maximum possible pairs is limited to 100
+    b) Maximum possible pairs is limited to 100

 ### TDD steps
 #### Step 1: Get input array with length 0 and 1 and generate empty output